Italy itinerary: one week in Rome

 Via del Babuino: After visiting the churches, walk up Via del Babuino, part of the Tridente, the street all the way to the left.
 It’s one of the most luxurious streets of Rome, filled with haute couture boutiques.

 Lunch: Stop by for lunch in Via Margutta, a side street of Via del Babuino.
-Go to Babette or if you’re vegetarian at Il Margutta Ristorarte.
+Go to Babette, Hosteria del Mercato or Ginger Sapori e Saluti if you prefer healthier dishes.

 Via Margutta: after lunch, explore this street, which is one of the most picturesque streets of Rome.
 Admire the ivy-clad walls, the buildings and the atmosphere.